olssone/parkit/README.md

 # Park It!
-Parking Space Monitoring System for Senior Project.
+Parking Space Monitoring System for Hood College CS Senior Project.
 Spring 2024.

+Olsson, Elijah
+Susindran, Subhashree
+Wantz, Jake

 ## Installation:
 Enter all the commands in order, one at a time!